AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/named-accounts/add-people-to-a-named-account.md

 # Add People to a Named Account {#add-people-to-a-named-account}

-There are three different ways to manually add people to a named account in ABM.
+There are three different ways to manually add people to a named account in TAM.

 ## Single Flow Action {#single-flow-action}